devfile/api/pkg/validation/validation-rule.md

 - if checkout remote is mentioned, validate it against the starter project remote configured map

 ### projects
-- if more than one remote map is configured, a checkout remote is mandatory
+- if more than one remote is configured, a checkout remote is mandatory
 - if checkout remote is mentioned, validate it against the starter project remote configured map